The Swiss Cottage

 What can we do there today?

-Have a rest in the tea garden and enjoy a cake and hot drink from the Gazelle House.
-Then take a walk to the beach along the Rhododendron Walk – and look out for the carved wooden animals and birds along the way.
+After exploring, take a walk to the beach along the Rhododendron Walk – and look out for the carved wooden animals and birds along the way.

 find out more

 Queen Victoria’s Children